jasdips/rdap-geofeed/draft-ietf-regext-rdap-geofeed.md

 [@?RFC8805] and [@!RFC9632] detail the IP geolocation feed (commonly known as 'geofeed') file format and associated access mechanisms.
 This document specifies how geofeed URLs can be accessed through RDAP.
-It defines a new RDAP extension, "geofeed1", for indicating that an RDAP server hosts geofeed URLs for its IP network objects, as well as a media type and a link relation type for the associated link objects.
+It defines a new RDAP extension, "geofeed1", for indicating that an RDAP server hosts geofeed URLs for its IP network objects, as well as a new media type and a new link relation type for the associated link objects.

 ## Requirements Language